 to go to college or when to propose to your partner, but none quite as big as when to buy your first home.
-It's a big step towards complete independent, and perhaps the biggest financial burden you'll take on in a lifetime, so before you go scouring for Scarborough homes for sale, take a minute to consider a few of the tips presented here.
+It's a big step towards complete independence, and perhaps the biggest financial burden you'll take on in a lifetime, so before you go scouring for homes for sale, take a minute to consider a few of the tips presented here.